Where Creative Minds Meet

 *1968: How do muscles, nerves, and the brain work together?
 The neurobiologist Silvia Arber searches for answers to this question.
 She has been able to show how the network of nerve cells in cerebrum, brain stem and spinal cord coordinates movements.
 Silvia Arber is among the most successful biologists in Switzerland and has received a number of renowned awards for her outstanding work, including the city of Basel’s science award and the important Otto Naegeli Prize.
 Silvia Arber is the daughter of microbiologist and geneticist Werner Arber, who was awarded the Nobel prize in 1978.
-She studied biology at the Biozentrum (Center for Molecular Life Sciences) in Basel and received her doctor’s degree from the Friedrich Miescher Institute (FMI).
+She studied biology at the Biozentrum (Center for Molecular Life Sciences) in Basel and received her doctor’s degree from the Friedrich Miescher Institute for Biomedical Research (FMI).
 At the young age of 32, she became a professor at the Biozentrum and FMI, where she continues to teach and conduct research today.

 The Great Microbiologist

 *1929: Werner Arber, microbiologist and genetic scientist, was Director of the Center for Molecular Life Sciences (Biozentrum) for many years.
 In 1978 he received the Nobel Prize for Medicine and Physiology.
 From 2011 to 2017 he was appointed President of the Pontifical Academy of Sciences – the first non-Catholic in the 400-year history of this institution.